Boston College Pregnancy Services

 Boston College offers the services of caring, trained professionals to help you explore your feelings – about yourself, the father of the child, family and friends – and help you cope with other pregnancy-related issues you may be facing.
 Please feel free to make an appointment by calling Counseling Services at 617 552-3310.

-Boston College Office of Campus Ministry offers a vibrant and gentle approach to pastoral care.
+The Division of Mission and Ministry offers a vibrant and gentle approach to pastoral care.

 You are welcome to remain a student at Boston College throughout your pregnancy and beyond.
 Becoming pregnant does not mean you have to give up pursuing your degree.
 You are strongly encouraged to meet with your academic dean to discuss options for academic planning.